Characteristics, Types, and Functions of Electrolytic Capacitors

 The deviation between the actual capacitance of the capacitor and the nominal capacitance is called the tolerance, and the accuracy is within the allowable deviation range.

-General capacitors are usually Ⅰ, Ⅱ, Ⅲ grade, electrolytic capacitors are Ⅳ, Ⅴ, Ⅵ grade, selected according to use.
+General capacitors are usually Ⅰ, Ⅱ, Ⅲ grade, while electrolytic capacitors are typically Ⅳ, Ⅴ, Ⅵ grade, selected according to use.

-The maximum effective value of the maximum DC voltage that can be continuously applied to the capacitor at the minimum ambient temperature and the rated ambient temperature is generally directly marked on the capacitor case.
-If the operating voltage exceeds the capacitor's withstand voltage, the capacitor will break down, causing permanent damage that cannot be repaired.
+The rated voltage is the maximum DC voltage that can be continuously applied to the capacitor at the rated ambient temperature, generally directly marked on the capacitor case.
+If the operating voltage exceeds the capacitor's rated voltage, the capacitor will break down, causing permanent damage that cannot be repaired.
+For optimal reliability and longevity, it is recommended to operate electrolytic capacitors at 50-80% of their rated voltage.
+Operating capacitors near their maximum rated voltage can significantly reduce their lifespan and increase leakage current.

-The DC voltage is added to the capacitor and leakage current is generated.
+When DC voltage is added to the capacitor, leakage current is generated.
 The ratio between the two is called insulation resistance.

 When the capacitance is small, it mainly depends on the surface state of the capacitor.
-When the capacitance is> 0.1uf, it mainly depends on the performance of the dielectric.
+When the capacitance is greater than 0.1μF, it mainly depends on the performance of the dielectric.
 The larger the insulation resistance, the better.

 Capacitor time constant: To properly evaluate the insulation of large-capacity capacitors, a time constant is introduced, which is equal to the product of the capacitor's insulation resistance and capacity.